syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 }

+{% endhighlight %}

-##### How to Load the Text Filters for the column having Number or Date value as underlying type
+#### How to Load the Text Filters for the column having Number or Date value as underlying type

 When you use the Text Filters for the column that has number or date value as underlying type, you can set FilterBehavior property of the Grid Column as StringTyped.
 This loads the Text Filters instead of Number or Date Filters.

+{% highlight xml %}

 [XAML]